dknappettmsft/learn/azure-stack-and-devops/connect-azure-stack-to-azure-using-vpn/create-the-network-resources-in-azure.md

-# Create the network resources in Azure
+# Create the Network Resources in Azure

 First you create the network resources for Azure.
 The following instructions show how to create the resources by using the Azure portal: <https://portal.azure.com>.